vickymin/learngit/readme.txt

 do some changes.
 Creating a new branch is quick.
-Creating a new branch is quick and simple. do some changes for no off git merge.
+Creating a new branch is quick and simple. do some changes for no-ff git merge.